About Los Angeles International Airport (LAX)

 Public transport road:

-The FlyAway Bus (tel: +1 866 435 9529) serves Union Station, Westwood Station and Van Nuys Station.
+TThe FlyAway Bus (tel: +1 866 435 9529) serves various destinations, including Hollywood, Long Beach, Victory Boulevard, Union Station, Westwood Station and Van Nuys Station.
 The journey time to central Los Angeles is 30 to 60 minutes, depending on traffic.

 Public transport rail:

-Metro:A free shuttle bus (bus G) connects Los Angeles International Airport to the Aviation Station on the Green Line of the Metro light rail network (tel: +1 323 466 3876; www.metro.net).
-A single fare on the Metro network starts at US$1.50, and journey time into the city is around 40 minutes.
+Metro:A free shuttle bus (bus G) connects Los Angeles International Airport to the Aviation Station on the Green Line of the Metro light rail network (tel: +1 323 466 3876; www.metro.net) journey time into the city is around 40 minutes.

 There are numerous bars, cafés and restaurants at Los Angeles International Airport.
 These range from standard US and Mexican-style fast-food vendors to grill restaurants and sports bars.